HarrisonWismer/RadialProfile/README.md

 The general workflow is as follows:

-1. Navigate to the desired Z-Plane
+1. Navigate to the desired Z-Plane (Unless doing a maximum intensity projection)

 2. Use any channel as a guide to: